-In light of the COVID-19 outbreak, the Government has taken steps to temporarily ease regulatory requirements to speed up the supply of essential COVID-19 related PPE on to the UK market.
-These steps are in line with European Commission Recommendation 2020/403 dated 13 March 2020.
-The easements continue to be temporary and are currently under Review.
-Therefore, manufacturers will want to familiarise themselves with the requirements relating to full conformity assessment.
-The Government will give industry notice of when the easements will come to an end.
+In light of the COVID-19 outbreak, the Government took steps in March 2020 to temporarily ease regulatory requirements time to speed up the supply of essential COVID-19 related PPE on to the UK market, in line with European Commission Recommendation 2020/403 dated 13 March 2020.
+As of 1 July 2021, the Recommendation is no longer in operation in Northern Ireland.
+As in the rest of the UK, all PPE placed on the market from this date must have completed full conformity assessment and be in compliance with the 2016 Regulation, including relevant conformity marking.

-This guidance is designed to help you comply with the 2016 Regulation and the 2018 Regulations (referred to in this document collectively as 'the PPE Regulations'), as they apply in NI, and the easements set out in Recommendation 2020/403.
+This guidance is designed to help you comply with the 2016 Regulation and the 2018 Regulations (referred to in this document collectively as 'the PPE Regulations'), as they apply in NI.